Geborgen/nordic-souls/README.md

 ## Preamble

-Nordic Souls is a comprehensive gameplay and visual overhaul for Skyrim SE/AE which expands on the darker aspects of the game while still staying true to Skyrim's Nordic theme and modernizing it.
-Including dozens of hours of new quests, a complete SimonRim gameplay overhaul, beautiful yet performance-friendly visuals and much more, this list will modernize Skyrim in a way that is somewhat familiar yet new and refreshing.
+Nordic Souls is a comprehensive visual and gameplay overhaul for Skyrim SE/AE designed to "freshen up" and streamline the game while staying true to Skyrim's Nordic theme.
+It provides a perfect balance between a lot of lore-friendly content in the form of new quests and loot, a complete SimonRim gameplay overhaul, and beautiful yet performance-friendly visuals.

 Despite the name, this list does not attempt to "turn Skyrim into Dark Souls."
 There are of course influences from systems of Souls-like games, but ultimately the list is focused on modernizing Skyrim, not turning it into something else.